Spiritual-Entanglement/rumc-snsg/Revelation/08-TheChurches.md

 ## Context
 - the seven letters establish a context for the visions that will come in the next chapters.
-- how can the visions of the heavenly throne room, the four horsement, and other.
+- how can the visions of the heavenly throne room, the four horsemen, and other.
   - help awaken the complacent?
   - strengthen the persecuted?
   - bring those to compromise back to a renewed sense of faithfulness.